Jump to topics on this page:

 Staff at the group home can help with your child’s needs, including:

-If your child has the Medicaid Home and Community Services (HCS) waiver, HHS has a way to search for HCS group homes with openings.
-Group homes and ICFs are licensed and inspected by Texas HHS.
+If your child has the Medicaid Home and Community-based Services (HCS) waiver, HHS has a search for HCS group homes with openings.
+Group homes and ICFs are licensed and inspected by HHS.

 There are also private group homes.
 You can search online or connect with other parents for ideas.

-Some group homes are better than others.
-It's important to take your time when looking for one.
-Do not give up if your first try is not a good fit.
+Not all group homes are the same.
+It’s important to take your time when looking for one.
+Don’t give up if your first try is not a good fit.
 You can always try another one.

 Here are some things to look for or ask at a group home:

-It's a good idea to visit at different times of the day.
-That way, you can see what the home and staff are like in the day, evening, weekend and more.
-Think about if your child will be safe and happy there.
+It’s a good idea to visit at different times of the day or week to see what the home and staff are like.
+Think about whether your child will be safe and happy there.

-Group homes might be free to your child and family.
-Or they might cost a lot.
+Group homes might be free for your child and family, or they might cost a lot.

 Three things to know about group home costs:

 It might feel overwhelming to think about where your child will live as an adult when you can't care for them anymore.
-A group home is not the only choice.
-There are places like State Supported Living Centers.
-Or some families set up apartments next to each other where a few adult children live, and their family members work together to check in.
+A group home is not the only option.
+There are places like state supported living centers.
+Some families set up apartments next to each other where a few adult children live, and family members work together to check in.

-If your child has the Medicaid HCS waiver, there is also a "host home/companion care" option.
+If your child has the Medicaid HCS waiver, there is also a “host home/companion care” option.
 With it, your child can live with you or another family.
-And you could get paid as their caregiver.
-Or hire caregivers to come into your home.
+And you could get paid as your child’s caregiver.
+You could also hire caregivers to come into your home.
 Your home would have to meet certain criteria and be checked by HHS.

-Some parents also use HCS or other waiver funds to set up independent living situations for their children – either alone or with roommates – in a private home or apartment.
-If you are interested in HCS options, call 1-855-937-2372 to speak to a trained professional.
+Some parents also use HCS or other waiver funds to set up independent living situations for their children, either alone or with roommates, in a private home or apartment.
+If you’re interested in HCS options, call 855-937-2372 to talk to a trained professional.

 Adults Independent and Motivated (AIM) is working on different, creative ideas for housing.
-Places like Down Home Ranch are also building new options.
+Places like Down Home Ranch are also creating new options.
+And parents are working together with their adult children.
 Texas Parent to Parent has an article on how to set up a parent-run home.
-You can call or email them for housing ideas and help getting started creating your own group home.
-Parents are working together to support their adult children to be more independent.
+You can contact Texas Parent to Parent for housing ideas and help with creating your own group home.